iluvjava/Maths/Notebook 2.0 obsidian/AMATH 516 Numerical Optimizations/Convergence Rate Lower Bnd for S-CVX Func.md

 > $$
 > With $x^*\in \arg\min_{x\in l^2} f(x)$, which it exists by the fact that we have a strongly convex function in Hilbert Space.

+**Remarks**

+This lower bound provided by Nesterov is more straightforward than the case for Lipschitz Smooth function.
+It's simply saying that there eixsts a function for all algorithms such that the optimal value is bounded from below, for all iterations value $k \in \mathbb N$.

 ---
 #### **Invstigating a Special Function**